bobbingwide/oik-testimonials/readme.txt

 * use for any post type - not just testimonials
 * Uses oik-fields to define the Author Name field and Testimonial type taxonomy

+acf-field block with ACF Pro

+If you want to alter the output from the oik-testimonials/acf-field block then you can hook into the `render_block_oik-testimonials/acf-field` filter.

 == Installation ==
 1. Upload the contents of the oik-testimonials plugin to the `/wp-content/plugins/oik-testimonials' directory